Andrey812/hostsmanager/README.md

 All sections well documented with examples in the hostman.cfg file.

-When hostman runned it try to find hostman.cfg file in the same directory from which it was executed.
+When hostman was executed it tries to find hostman.cfg file in the same directory from which it was executed.
 You can use key -c <path_to_the_config> for reassign hostman to the other configuration file.